ikmdev/ikmdev-release-action/README.md

 # Title

-This runs standard maven build installs with standard flags used by the IKMDev team.
+This runs standard maven release installs with standard flags used by the IKMDev team.

 ### Team Ownership - Product Owner